 - Change majors

 - Do not enroll for a term that has been certified

 - Change addresses (an address change must also be reported directly to VA)

 Study Abroad Program

-Veterans educational benefits may be used to cover some of the cost of a W&M-sponsored study abroad program.
+Veterans educational benefits may be used to cover some of the cost of a W&M-sponsored study abroad program and study abroad coursework can be certified to the VA as long as it applies to a student's degree program.
 The VA will never pay fees in excess of the standard W&M tuition and tuition-related fees.

 - Yellow Ribbon Program

 - GI Bill® website

 - GI Bill® Comparison Tool - Calculate your estimated benefits and research approved programs